Health and Safety

 My COVID test was negative.
 Am I good to go?

 A negative COVID-19 test means the test did not detect the virus, but this doesn’t rule out that you could have an infection.
-If you used an antigen test, see FDA instructions on repeat testing.

 If you have symptoms: